wojtekmach/oop/README.md

 Are you tired of all of that modules, processes and functions nonsense?
 Do you want to just use classes, objects and methods?
 If so, use OOP [1] library in Elixir [2]!

-[1] Actually, according to Alan Key, the inventor of OOP, "objects" is the lesser idea; the big idea is "messaging".
+[1] Actually, according to Alan Kay, the inventor of OOP, "objects" is the lesser idea; the big idea is "messaging".
 In that sense, I can't agree more with Joe Armstrong's quote that Erlang is "possibly the only object-oriented language".

 [2] Please don't.
 You've been warned.